dead-man1/V-Bridge-Worker/README.md

 ## 🎯 Purpose

 V-Bridge-Worker acts as a secure bridge between your client and your target server.
 It is ideal for:
-- **Bypassing Censorship:** Fixes connection issues for VLESS/VMess configs that are blocked or filtered in your region.
+- **Bypassing Censorship:** Fixes connection issues for configurations that are blocked or filtered in your region.
 - **IP Masking:** Hides your real IP from the target server provider.
 - **SSL Offloading:** Provides a valid Cloudflare SSL/TLS layer for non-SSL target IPs.

 ## ✨ Key Features

-- **Universal VLESS/VMess Proxy:** Works with any WebSocket-based configuration.
+- **Universal Protocol Support:** Works with any WebSocket-based configuration (VLESS, VMess, Trojan).
 - **Bypass Direct Filtering:** Routes your traffic through Cloudflare's global network to bypass local blocks.
 - **Auto-Protocol Fallback:** Automatically switches to HTTP if the target server lacks an SSL certificate.
 - **Zero-Latency Streaming:** Optimized for real-time data transfer with no buffering.